tbrown/adventures/stories/1913-01-01-johnny-chuck.md

 the place from which he had seen Reddy Fox jump.
 When he got there, of course he saw Johnny Chuck's new house right away.

 "Ho!" cried Farmer Brown's boy.
-"Brer Fox was hunting Chucks.
+"Brother Fox was hunting Chucks.
 I'll keep my eye on this, and if Mr. Chuck makes any trouble in my garden, I'll know where to catch him."